• Skip to primary navigation

 • Facebook

-These blueberry white chocolate cookies are buttery, chewy cookies with a swirl of blueberry jam.
-Sweet, melty pools of white chocolate throughout the dough compliment the tart jam perfectly.
-Chill time is required, but you can make these with just one bowl!
-They're perfect for Spring, Summer, or to enjoy year-round.
+These blueberry white chocolate cookies are chewy sugar cookies with swirls of blueberry jam.
+Sweet white chocolate complements the tart jam perfectly!
+You can make these cookies with just one bowl, making them perfect for Spring, Summer, or year-round.

 White chocolate blueberry cookies on brown parchment paper.

-I'm a big blueberry fan (blueberry simple syrup, blueberry basil margaritas, and blueberry cheesecake overnight oats are just a few of the many blueberry recipes on this blog), and I wanted to make a blueberry cookie of my own.
-And so, these blueberry white chocolate cookies were born!
+I'm a big blueberry fan- blueberry simple syrup, blueberry basil margaritas, blueberry frosting, and blueberry cheesecake overnight oats are just a few of the many blueberry recipes on my blog.
+I wanted to make a blueberry cookie recipe, and after brainstorming flavor combinations, these blueberry white chocolate cookies were born!

-These cookies are chewy and buttery with a soft center.
-Each bite has a ribbon of blueberry jam and melty pieces of white chocolate.
-I opted for jam because it packs a more flavorful punch than fresh blueberries do.
+These cookies are soft, and each bite has ribbons of blueberry jam (like my blueberry cheesecake cookies!) and melty pieces of white chocolate.
+I opted for jam because it's more flavorful than fresh blueberries.
+It took a few tries to figure out how to incorporate the jam.
+Barely swirling it in was the winner!

-The cookie dough needs to chill overnight, but I promise it's worth it.
-The dough hydrates, gains more flavor, and bakes up into beautiful chewy cookies with crisp edges.
-I think these cookies are perfect to make for Spring and Summer parties or picnics, but honestly, I'll be making them as an after dinner dessert for myself year-round!
+The cookie dough needs to chill overnight, but it's worth it.
+The dough hydrates, gains more flavor, and bakes up into beautifully.
+I think these cookies are perfect for Spring and Summer picnics, but I make them for myself year-round!

 Jump to: